Raspberry Pear Jam

-3. Add sugar to boiling fruit mixture.
-Measure the sugar and set it aside until you need it.
-Use a 6- or 8-quart Dutch oven or kettle to make the jam.
-You need a large pan so the mixture can come to a full rolling boil without going over the sides of the pan.
-Combine the mashed pears and raspberries, the lemon juice, and the powdered fruit pectin in the Dutch oven.
+- Measure the sugar and set it aside until you need it.
+Combine the mashed pears and raspberries, the lemon juice, and the powdered fruit pectin in a 6- to 8-quart Dutch oven or kettle.
 Bring to boiling over high heat, stirring constantly.
 Stir in the sugar.
 Bring to a full rolling boil.
 A full rolling boil is one that cannot be stirred down.
 Boil the mixture hard for 1 minute, stirring constantly, using a long-handled wooden spoon.
 Remove the Dutch oven from the heat.
 Use a metal spoon to skim off the foam.

-4. Fill jars, seal, and place in water-bath canner.
-To fill the jars, place a wide-mouth plastic funnel in a sterilized, hot half-pint canning jar.
+- To fill the jars, place a wide-mouth plastic funnel in a sterilized, hot half-pint canning jar.
 Ladle the jam into the hot jar, leaving 1/4-inch of space at the top of the jar.
 Remove the funnel and wipe the jar rim with a clean, damp paper towel.
 Food on the rim prevents a perfect seal.
 Position a prepared lid and screw band on the jar and tighten according to the manufacturer's directions.
-As you fill each jar, place it in the canner.
+As you fill each jar, place it in boiling water in a water-bath canner.
 The jars should not touch one another.
 Cover the canner.
 Begin the processing time when the water returns to boiling.
-Process the jam for 5 minutes in a water-bath canner.
+Process the jam for 5 minutes.
 Remove jars from canner and cool on a wire rack.